ArpanDhot/Road-lane-detection/README.md

 ## Overview

 This project processes a video to detect lane lines and calculate the speed of vehicles using computer vision techniques.
-The primary objective is to analyze the movement of vehicles by detecting lane lines and tracking vehicle speed through predefined strips on the road.
+The primary objective is to analyse the movement of vehicles by detecting lane lines and tracking vehicle speed through predefined strips on the road.
 This system can be beneficial for traffic monitoring and automated vehicle guidance systems.

 ## Features

-- **Lane Line Detection**: Utilizes edge detection and Hough Transform to detect lane lines in the video.
+- **Lane Line Detection**: Utilises edge detection and Hough Transform to detect lane lines in the video.
 - **Speed Calculation**: Tracks the vehicle speed by calculating the time taken to cross predefined strips on the road.
 - **Dynamic Overlays**: Draws lane lines, speed information, and deviation angles on the video frames.
 - **Real-time Processing**: Processes video frames in real-time and displays the results with overlays.